nikolaindustry/nikolaindustry-webrtc/README.md

 1. **Node.js Bridge Approach**: Uses a companion device (Raspberry Pi, etc.) that communicates with the ESP32 camera module and handles WebRTC signaling using the programmatic API.

-2. **Native ESP32 Approach**: Implements WebRTC directly on the ESP32 (more complex, limited by hardware constraints).
+2. **Native ESP32 Approach**: Implements WebSocket signaling directly on the ESP32 using the Arduino framework.
+See [iot/esp32_cam_webrtc.ino](file:///C:/Users/user/Documents/GitHub/webrtc/iot/esp32_cam_webrtc.ino) for an example implementation.

 See [ESP32 Integration Guide](ESP32_GUIDE.md) for detailed implementation instructions.